aishoot/Audio_Signal_Processing/README.md

 Speech or audio signal processing guide.

 ### File Description
-* 01-Introduction: The introduction of this study project
+* 01-Introduction: The introduction of this study project.
+* 02-PythonLibs: Some Python libraries for audio processing.
-* 02-DFT: The Discrete Fourier Transform
+* 03-DFT: The Discrete Fourier Transform.

 ### Learning websites